 What one thing would make your working life easier?

-it makes little sense to start this discovery without a content designer.
+The content is the service, so it makes little sense to start this discovery without a content designer.

 My colleague, Hannah Horton, explains this way more eloquently in her blog post, ‘Why teams need to think about content design from the discovery phase’

 How is the role of content design perceived in your organisation?

 I’m lucky to work at Co-op where content design is now an established discipline and is valued across our digital products and services.
 There is at least one content designer working on all our current service teams.
 In fact, I’m currently working on our Experience Library alongside another content designer, which is rare but so valuable.
 We can critique each other’s work, embed a content-first approach and spot potential problems early.
 Hopefully, this is a reflection of the value of content contribution, and a sign of how far content design has come.